 Round Over – Round over is a rolled edge similar to the upper edge of a countertop.
 The edge is shaped to create a waterfall profile to remove the sharp edge.

-Bevel – A bevel is made by cutting a sharp corner at 45 degrees to create a flat blunt edge, Similar to how a diamond has different facets.
+Bevel – A bevel is made by cutting a sharp corner at 45 degrees to create a flat, blunt edge, similar to a diamond’s different facets.
 This flat surface removes the corner or edge to form a 45 degree facet and adds dimension to the edge.

 We offer two types of bevels, either a shoulder bevel or full bevel: